So you want to put on a perfect webinar, huh? First time? 10th time? 126th time?

 We know your pain.
 Live online events can be tricky!
 At MeetingOne, we put on many webinars every year, and we’ve placed everything we’ve learned about creating memorable webinars into this series.

 In this unique series of posts, we’ll walk you step by step through every dry-run rehearsal discussion point we recommend, what your webinar should have to meet your audience’s expectations, and what you need to make sure to do the very day of your presentation.

 We hope this becomes a valuable resource.
 Here’s to an amazing next webinar for your team!

 Great webinars can be ruined by the smallest of mistakes.
 To create a perfect webinar, you have put on a flawless presentation.

 What’s the trick?
 Rehearsing your webinar presentation.
 You’re going to run face-first into any number of issues if you don’t REHEARSE.

-You MUST conduct dry runs in preparation for your webinar – 3 total, in fact.
+You should conduct dry-runs in preparation for your webinar – 3 total, in fact.
 Why?
 Rehearsals provide the best opportunities to:

 …there are some tasks to complete to ensure the best use of your time.
 Before producing any webinar, you need to do the following: